Bucks County Burglary and Robbery Lawyer

 Robbery charges are often accompanies by conspiracy charges.
 If you were actively involved as a getaway driver or lookout, you could face charges as well.

 Burglary and robbery charges never stand on their own.
-Our founding attorney, Buck County burglary lawyer Niels C. Eriksen, works to remove as many charges as possible.
+It is our job to remove as many charges as possible.
 In most cases, they are accompanied by one of the following:

 - Receiving stolen property